reserve-protocol/protocol/docs/deployment.md

 hardhat run scripts/verify_all.ts --network mainnet
 ```

 `verify_all.ts` works a bit differently than `deploy_all.ts`; inner scripts do not need to be commented out at all because verification is smart enough to skip over contracts that have already been verified.

-It may be that `verify_all.ts` needs to be run multiple times in order to get 100% of the verifications.
-If an underlying script is presenting issues consistently, I found on Goerli that running it directly sometimes changed the outcome.
+(It may be that `verify_all.ts` needs to be run multiple times in order to get 100% of the verifications.
+If an underlying script is presenting issues consistently, I found on Goerli that running it directly sometimes changed the outcome.)

+Manual verification steps:

+- For each address in the output files, make sure it is verified on Etherscan.
+- Make sure the staticATokens are verified too.
+These are not directly in the output file.
+To do this you'll need to look at the ATokenCollateral plugins and read out their erc20 addresses, which will be the staticATokens.
+- Confirm `main.paused()` is true
+- Confirm `timelockController.minDelay()` is > 1e12

-End state: All addresses that are in the generated output files are verified on etherscan.
-Check this manually.
-Also: check the staticAToken contracts, which themselves are not tracked but can be found by grabbing the ERC20 of the collateral.
+End state: All addresses are verified, the contracts are in the correct state, and it's time to connect the Register to the new mainnet addresses!